 First Year Courses:

-Business Organizations II, Professor Davis: Syllabus and Class Materials
+Business Organizations II, Prof. Kenneth Davis: Syllabus and Supplementary Materials

 Secured Transactions, Prof. Adrian Cohen, First Assignment

 Selected Problems in Business Orgs: Advising Private Business Owners, Prof. Michael Gehl: First Assignment

 Selected Problems in Criminal Justice Administration: Sentencing and Corrections: Prof. Walter Dickey: The first class meeting will be on September 11, not September 4.
 First assignment